 OAuth 2.0 is the next evolution of the OAuth protocol which was originally created in late 2006.
 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
 This specification is being developed within the IETF OAuth WG.

 Questions, suggestions and protocol changes should be discussed on the mailing list.

-- NodeJS OAuth 2.0 Provider
+- OAuth 2.0 Simplified

-For more information on OAuth 1.0 and 1.0a, see the old About page.
+See more information on OAuth 1.0 and 1.0a.